naaty2020/mail/README.md

-# Mail (Project 3)
+# Mail

-## **CS50's Web Programming with Python and JavaScript**

-This is our fourth project.
-It's designed to talk with an api to make a mail application by fetching responses from and making requests to that api.
+This project is designed to talk with an api to make a mail application by fetching responses from and making requests to that api.

 This project's source code includes 2 folders, a manage.py file which manages the whole application and an sqlite database file.
 Below are the **main files** under those folders.